kuzzleio/documentation/src/sdk-reference/js/6/getting-started/react/index.md

 yarn add kuzzle-sdk redux redux-saga react-redux
 ```

-We have to create our Redux store architecture, like this:
+We have to create our Redux store architecture (more details on [Redux documentation](https://redux.js.org/introduction/getting-started)), like this:

 src
 └── state